Professor of Law, Emeritus

 - Transborder Data Flow: An Overview and Critique of Recent Concerns, 9 Rutgers Computer & Tech.
 L.J.
 247 (1983).

-- Project Looking Forward: Sketching the Future of Copyright in a Networked World, 300-page report written under contract to the U.S. Copyright Office (1998).
+- Project Looking Forward: Sketching the Future of Copyright in a Networked World, Report written under contract to the U.S. Copyright Office (1998).
 Online.

 - Law and the Internet, Bus.
 L.Today, 1996, at 8 (March/April).

 - Guidelines for the Development of Patent and Copyright Policies by State-Supported Institutions of Higher Education, State Council of Higher Education for VirginiaM/b> (1987) (principal drafter and editor).

 - Resolved: That the American Tort Claims System Needs to be Reformed in View of the Liability Crisis, Portfolio Mag., Sept.
 16, 1986, at 5.